commitizen-tools/commitizen/docs/bump.md

 ### `tag_format`

-Used to read the format from the git tags, and also to generate the tags.
+It is used to read the format from the git tags, and also to generate the tags.

-Supports 2 types of formats, a simple and a more complex.
+Commitizen supports 2 types of formats, a simple and a more complex.

 ```bash
 cz bump --tag_format="v$version"